Skip to main content

 It’s simple, silent, and low-maintenance.

-Comparing the different solar heating solutions for hot tub heating
+Comparison of various solar heating solutions for tub water heating

-After six years running SolarisKit, we’ve tested all kinds of solar hot water heaters in harsh climates — Rwanda, Kenya, Dubai, even hard water areas in the UK.
+At SolarisKit, we’ve spent six years testing different kinds of solar hot water heaters in some of the world’s least forgiving climates Rwanda, Kenya, Dubai, even hard water zones in the U.K.

 Here’s what I’ve seen: